Bayer-Group/CHAI-search/README.md

-# CHAI Search
+# bayer-retrosynthesis-search
-CHAI-Search can be used for retrosynthetic searches with the DFPN* algorithm.
+bayer-retrosynthesis-search can be used for retrosynthetic searches with the DFPN* algorithm.
 The search algorithm needs a reaction prediction and reaction filter model to work as intended.
 Which type of model is used is completely customizable and only has to follow template-based approach, see retrosynthetic search tools like:
 - Genheden S, Thakkar A, Chadimova V, et al (2020) AiZynthFinder: a fast, robust and flexible open-source software for retrosynthetic planning.
 ChemRxiv.
 Preprint. https://doi.org/10.26434/chemrxiv.12465371.v1.
 - Segler MH, Preuss M, and Waller MP (2018) Planning Chemical Syntheses with deep neural networks and symbolic AI, Nature, 555(7698), doi:10.1038/nature25978.